Backyard & Pool Spring Cleaning Checklist

 Patio Surfaces and Awnings

 Porches and patios can get amazingly dirty in seemingly no time at all.
-Patio coverings and gables with rafters or criss-crossed light strands are especially prone to attracting birds.
-And with those birds come a plethora of nests and bird droppings.
-Although it might be nice to watch the birds in your yard from time to time, it’s not so nice when it starts impacting your outdoor lifestyle.
-Take a minute to remove accumulated leaves, nests, and other debris in the rafters.
+Patio coverings and gables with rafters or crisscrossed light strands are especially inviting to birds.
+And with each bird comes a plethora of nests and bird droppings.
+Although it might be nice to watch the birds in your yard from time to time, it’s not so nice when it starts impacting the cleanliness of your outdoor entertainment areas.
+Take a minute to remove accumulated leaves, twigs, nests, and other debris in the rafters.
 Knock down any cobwebs you see, and sweep or spray away any fallen organic debris.
 If you have an outdoor fan or lighting, wipe off the dust and debris from the fan blades and light canisters.
-If you keep up with this on a regular basis, it won’t take long to finish.
+If you keep up with this on a regular basis, it won’t take long to do.

-With a little bit of time and elbow grease, this spring cleaning checklist can help you get your pool and patio area ready for a summer full of fun outdoor activities.
-If you're looking to bring your backyard up a notch, you don't want to miss our Backyard Style Guide.
-Here, you'll find this season's hottest outdoor accessories.
+With a bit of time and elbow grease, this spring cleaning checklist can help you get your pool and patio ready for a summer full of fun outdoor activities.
+If you're looking to bring your backyard up a notch, you don't want to miss out on our Backyard Style Guide.
+Here, you'll find this season's hottest outdoor accessories and inspiration ideas.